Education in Yoga: Foundation Course

-	Preceded by up to 5 months of self-study assignment course
+Preceded by up to 5 months of self-study assignments

-Led by Paul and senior teachers Elonne, Sara, Adarsh and Arielle, with further assistance from Rachel and Amy.
+Led by Paul and senior teachers Elonne and Arielle, with further assistance from Amy and the Centered Yoga teaching team.

-The Centered Yoga Foundation Training course has been running since 1999.
-I have had the honor to lead up to 36 groups to date, most in Thailand, early ones in New York, and other country-specific ones in Taiwan and the Philippines.
+The Centered Yoga Foundation Training Course has been running since 1999.
+I have had the honor to lead close to 50 groups to date, most in Thailand, early ones in New York, and other country-specific ones in Taiwan and the Philippines.
 I continue to lead up to two courses per year.
-In addition, senior teachers Elonne, Sara, Adarsh and Arielle, along with the rest of the Centered Yoga team will lead a program per year.
+In addition, senior teachers Elonne, Sara, and Arielle, along with Amy and the rest of the Centered Yoga team will lead one or two programs per year.